fervenceslau/SFU_MSE450_SU21_G01/README.md

 - Jason Epp

 # Simulated Videogame Project
+A simulated video game project based on Space Impact using the Tiva™ C Series board with a TM4C123GH6PM 32-bit Arm Cortex-M4F microcontroller and the Keil Embedded Development Tools for Arm.

 ## Corona
 Based on the game Space Impact.
 Project files can be found in the Space Impact directory.